hypoxic/gopro-pwCreator/Readme.md

 # GoPro Password Dictionary File Creator

+Files:
+* createpw.py creates the dictionary file
+* getpwd.py runs with QEMU to get all the prefixes
+* gopro-dict.txt is the dictionary file with every combo
+* gpNet_patch_definition.txt patches I needed to make to gpNet to gather the prefixes
+* password.list is the prefixes. "snow" would be the output for a 0 input.
+Line Number-2 is the input / output correlation.

 I do a lot of "deciphering of code" via static analysis.
-After seeing KonradIt's post and wanting to do this exercisse for awhile, I wanted to determine every possible wifi password.
+After seeing [KonradIt's disclosure](https://github.com/KonradIT/GoProWirelessPassword) and wanting to do this exercisse for awhile, I wanted to determine every possible wifi password.
 The latest GoPro's set a password using the following convention: \[sport\]\[0-9\]\[0-9\]\[0-9\]\[0-9\] ie. wave1234.
 To determine all the possible password combinations I would need to sniff all the prefixes.
 Reviewing the code was quite complicated due to some obfuscation.
 However, I thought this would be a great time to use a dynamic analysis method with Docker.
 After learning docker, and creating an image ran by QEMU-arm, I couldn't debug the code.
 I realized QEMU can't/does virtualize the hardware breakpoints and therefore can run gdb.
 After some research I went to justing the gdb like server built into qemu itself.
 Check out my methodology and the resulting password dictionary file.

 Reference for running & debugging ARM code found in the linux sub-process